 Strategic Business Units (SBUs)

-Find out how What's Cooking? is structured, which brands are a part of our Ready Meals SBU and which belong to our Processed Meats SBU, and where the magic happened for both core activities.
+Find out how What's Cooking? is structured, which brands are a part of our Ready Meals SBU and which belong to our Savoury SBU, and where the magic happened for both core activities.

-Producer and slicer of processed meats products for Benelux, UK and Germany
+• Producer and slicer of savoury products for Benelux, UK and Germany

-6 centres for packaging and slicing of processed meats products: 3 in Belgium (Wommelgem, Lievegem and Veurne) and 3 in The Netherlands (Wijchen, Ridderkerk and Aalsmeer)
+• 5 centres for packaging and slicing of savoury products: 3 in Belgium (Wommelgem, Lievegem and Veurne) and 2 in The Netherlands (Wijchen and Ridderkerk)

 In 2022, ESG was high on our agenda.
 Read all about the changes we introduced up to that point to tackle the environmental aspect of sustainability as well as its social component.